smiley-maker/realtime-lead-scoring/docs/model_card.md

 5. Vector Assembler (combine all features)
 6. Random Forest Classifier

-**Hyperparameters:**
-- Number of trees: 100
-- Max depth: 10
-- Min instances per node: 1 (default)
-- Feature subset strategy: auto

 ## Limitations

 ### Known Limitations

 1. **Temporal drift**: Model trained on historical data may not capture seasonal trends in home buying
-2. **Cold start problem**: New users with minimal browsing history get less accurate scores
+2. **Cold start problem**: New users with minimal browsing history may get less accurate scores
 3. **Geographic bias**: Model may be biased toward cities with more training examples (Mumbai, Delhi)
 4. **Feature limitations**: Doesn't capture external factors (interest rates, housing market conditions)
 5. **Web Behavior Differences**: The dataset was adapted from interacions on an education websites, some differences may be noticed when streaming interactions from Zillow.